TREATMENT AT HOME: WHAT YOU NEED TO KNOW ABOUT YOUR OPTIONS

-We’re giving you options around the types of treatment you can have at home to help you stay in control of your health journey.
-At-home treatment could see you leave hospital sooner after a procedure, or in the uncertain times of COVID-19, could even see you skip hospital altogether.
+We’re giving our eligible members options around the types of treatment available at home to help you stay in control of your health journey and get the help you need, when you need it.
+At home treatment could see you leave hospital sooner after a procedure, or potentially, where appropriate, skip hospital altogether.

-- complex care at home for post-surgical wounds or wounds that have broken down
+- complex wound care with negative pressure therapy for post-surgical wounds or wounds that have broken down

 - IV chemotherapy

-HCF members who had joint replacement surgery before the lockdown can access rehabilitation at home as part of their hospital substitute program at no cost.
-While hip and knee surgery had been suspended and might take a while to be rescheduled – at-home treatment options and support are also available to members whose surgery is postponed and slated to go ahead at a later time.
+HCF members who had joint replacement surgery before any lockdown periods may be able to access rehabilitation at home as part of their recovery at no cost.
+At home treatment options and support are also available to members whose surgery has been postponed due to state and territory imposed COVID-19 restrictions.

 Benefits of home care